maxdev1/ghost/README.md

 ## Documentation
 See the `documentation` folder.
 It contains information about the technical design as well as detailed building instructions.

-An usually up-to-date version of the documentation is provided here: https://ghostkernel.org/documentation/
+A usually up-to-date version of the documentation is provided here: https://ghostkernel.org/documentation/

 ## Live ISO